Decluttering | Family Keepsakes | Kitchens & Pantries

-If you love your mom’s china, why not go ahead and use them every day and get rid of the ugly, mixed-matched, worn-out dishes you’re using now?
+If you love your mom’s set of dishes?
+Why not go ahead and use them every day and get rid of the ugly, mixed-matched, worn-out dishes you’re using now?
 Just because Mom only used them for formal entertainment doesn’t mean you have to follow suit.
 And, not using them at all because a piece may get broken does not really make sense.
 That’s not a lot different than buying an outfit and not wearing it because it may wear out someday.

 If you want to ensure that you preserve Mom’s treasured dishes, take one place setting and put it in a keepsake box so that you will always have it.
 Then use the rest of the set and enjoy them, because life is short, and your mom will be tickled that they are getting used.

-What if You Don’t Actually Like Grandma’s or Mom’s China?
+What if You Don’t Actually Like Grandma’s or Mom’s Dishes?

 On the other hand, if you really don’t like the set of dishes you inherited, why keep them out of guilt?
 Your loved one would not want to put this burden on you.
 Is it not better to honor the dishes by letting them go to someone who will cherish and care for them just as your loved one did?
 They are not serving anyone collecting dust in storage.
 Again, you can keep one place setting to have as a permanent keepsake.

-It is Okay To Let Dishes That You Inhered From a Loved One Go
+It is Okay To Let Your Grandma’s or Mom’s Dishes Go

 If you happen to be keeping the dishes only to hand down to your child, talk with that child and be sure that he or she wants them in the first place.
 Many young people these days are less interested in these kinds of antiques.
 If your child is an adult and they do want them, pass them on now, you should not be required to store your adult child’s dishes for 10 years.